cacheflowe/ctd-design-studio/README.md

 📋 Agenda

-- Production: Let me know where you are working so we can come check in with your group.
+- Production: Let's keep working on our projects.
+Check in with Justin on progress.

 👨‍🏫 Presentations